Some things just don’t go well together. Oil and water. Ketchup and pancakes. Crocs with... Anything.

 In this blog post, we’ll discuss why it’s important to have everyone - whether they’re working in 2D or 3D - involved in the BIM coordination process to get the best results.

-We’ll cover why 2D is still vital in BIM coordination, Q&As for some of the challenges working with 2D and 3D software, and take you step-by-step through a workflow using AutoCAD and Revit that gets 2D sheets and 3D models working together like gin and tonic, coffee and cream, tea and milk... 👌
+We’ll cover why 2D is still vital in BIM coordination, Q&As for some of the challenges working with 2D and 3D software, and take you step-by-step through a workflow using AutoCAD and Revit that gets 2D sheets readable within 3D models like gin and tonic, coffee and cream, tea and milk... 👌

 Whether you have teams working in AutoCAD, Revit, other CAD software or BIM software, we hope this article helps you incorporate both 2D and 3D users into your BIM coordination workflow so that everyone wins.